[symon]

 SIGHUP Causes symon to read /etc/symon.conf. symon will keep the old

-tion file.
-Note that the chroot(2) may cause resources to become
+configuration file.
+Note that the chroot(2) may cause resources

 FILES